 D.2.g.1.
 Each specialty has established credentials requirements, some or all of which must be satisfied before the candidate may take the specialty examination.
 Each specialty's examination will be developed, administered and graded by the appropriate Specialty Examination Committee and rated by Diplomates within each specialty.
-Applicants should request application/credentials packets from the ACVIM office or find them on the ACVIM website (www.ACVIM.org).
+It is the applicant's responsibility to request application/credentials packets from the ACVIM office or find them on the ACVIM website (www.ACVIM.org).